 Similar to the decorating and renovation costs, there are certain branded items that will need to be considered.

-Your shop will need a logo and signage, as well as printed items such as menus, brochures and business cards.
+Your brand will need a logo and signage, as well as printed items such as menus, brochures and business cards.

-You might also want to get branded merchandise such as coffee cups (both for in-house and reusable takeaway use), aprons, t-shirts and hats.
+You might also want to get branded merchandise such as takeaway cups (both for in-house and reusable takeaway use), aprons, t-shirts and hats.

 These costs can be staggered over time as your business grows, so set out a plan for the minimum required set of branded goods to begin with.

-Coffee shop equipment is widely available from commercial suppliers so you should be able to find options at a decent price.
+Coffee shop machines and equipment is widely available from commercial suppliers so you should be able to find options at a decent price.